A couple weeks ago I was watching an old western movie on television when a young actor caught my eye.

 How to impress a woman: Wine her, dine her, call her, hug her, hold her, surprise her, compliment her, smile at her, laugh with her, cry with her, shop with her, give her jewelry, buy her flowers, hold her hand, write love letters to her, go to the end of the earth and back again for her.

 Officials of the United States Golf Association made a good decision in sending this week's U. S. Open, the most prestigious of its tournaments, to the fabled Merion Golf Club in Ardmore, Pa., a mere chip shot away from Philadelphia's prestigious Main Line.
 In an era in which players are much more muscular and powerful, and equipment is advanced, some would say Merion, at 6,996 yards, isn't long enough to host a major championship such as the Open.
 Nowadays, courses stretch out to 7,600 yards and longer as players routinely average 300 yards or more ...

 Last week we talked about the new wave of obituaries which are not only informative but often lively and even funny.

 Obituaries are a lot more interesting now than they used to be, though perhaps a bit less truthful.

-Technology is bringing the magic of nature -- specifically, the majesty of America's symbol, the bald eagle -- into our living rooms.
+Last year about this time, I talked with you about how technology is bringing the magic of nature -- specifically, the majesty of American's symbol, the bald eagle – into our living rooms.

 Page 1 of 1